-Air strikes hit rebels behind the no man's land between Ras Lanuf and Bin Jawad, 550 km (340 miles) east of Tripoli.
+Air strikes hit at rebels behind the no-man's land between Ras Lanuf and Bin Jawad, 550 km (340 miles) east of Tripoli.
 The towns are about 60 km (40 miles) apart on the strategic coast road along the Mediterranean.

-Some government troops who had been besieging the rebel-held city of Misrata left on Tuesday, driving east toward Sirte with pro-Gaddafi forces coming from Tripoli, a resident said by phone.
+But their momentum appears to have stalled.
+Some government troops besieging the rebel-held city of Misrata left on Tuesday driving east toward Sirte with other pro-Gaddafi forces coming from Tripoli, a resident said by telephone.

 Sirte, birthplace and stronghold of Gaddafi, lies on the road to the emerging front that divides the country along ancient regional lines, with oil facilities in the middle.